marcusholmgren/pokemon-csv-upload/README.md

 This is a project to read a CSV file and upload it to a database.

+The schema for this project can viewed in the [database README](./db/README.md)

 ## Features

 - Read Pokemon CSV files